SuhaylSayed/Currency-Banknote-Image-Recognition/README.md

 # Dataset:

 The dataset consists of 2571 images of six different currency denominations, split into six files representing each denomination.
-Below are sample images pulled from the dataset.
+Below are sample images pulled from the dataset:

 ![Image samples from dataset](https://user-images.githubusercontent.com/40481691/235971927-7260103b-cee4-44e3-ba53-e1cddef04358.png)